kishaylinreddy/Social-Media-Enterprise-Case-Study/FullCaseStudy.md

 ## Negative

-An influencer can promote bad things like gambling, misinformation, harmful products and unethical behaviors.
+An influencer can promote bad things like gambling, misinformation, harmful product and unethical behaviors.
 A lot of times the influencers will deceive his fans by showing them their false personality online while hiding their true personality in real life, they mostly do this for money and they are mainly followed by teenagers, because of this most influencer ended their career because of the change of the public opinion when they discover who they truly are, and sometimes this can become a topic for some news stations.
 There was an incident where a streamer did a giveaway in Manhattan’s Union Square Park, almost 2000 people showed up, this event led to vandalism and public aggression.
 This shows how damaging an online influencer may be if events like this are not controlled.

 ## Positive

-There are some influencers who helps his fans by giving them advice for real life situations and they are mostly loved by the elderly and families, they can change their follower’s opinions easily but it is something that they rarely do, these influencers are the one who contributes the most to charities and helps the people on social media to be better.
+There are some influencers who helps his fans by giving them advice for real life situations and they are mostly loved by the elderly and families, they can change their follower’s opinions easily but it is something that they rarely do, these influencer are the one who contributes the most in charities and helps the people on social media to be better.

 Influencers are able to control almost all their fans to do certain things.
 If he asks to help another influencer become famous on social media, most of his followers will try to make him famous.
 They can also collaborate with brands to make him more money while increasing the credibility of that brand in his community.

 ## connection to module
 This viewpoint analysis demonstrate how technology has advanced and how it affected the society by showing the advantages and disadvantages.
-This analysis can be associated with some concepts of the module, like opportunity to open new online businesses, showing that data are very sensitive while exploring on the internet and how communication has changed the society.
+This analysis can be associated with some concepts of the module, like opportunity to open new online businesses, data are very sensitive while exploring on the internet and how communication has changed the society.

 ## Ethical Reflection - by Jomehl Real